WhaddaMakers/RPi-colour-checker-tutorial/README.md

 ### Preperations:

-1) If you don't have a (recent) version of Raspberry Pi OS installed on the Pi's microSD card, go to [raspberrypi.org/downloads](https://www.raspberrypi.org/downloads/) and download the latest version of raspberry Pi OS.
-Use the Raspberry Pi Imager (also available for download on [raspberrypi.org/downloads](https://www.raspberrypi.org/downloads/)) to flash the MicroSD card with the downloaded OS image.
+1) If you don't have a (recent) version of Raspberry Pi OS installed on the Pi's microSD card, go to [raspberrypi.org/downloads](https://www.raspberrypi.org/downloads/) and download the latest version of the Raspberry Pi Imager.
+Use the Raspberry Pi Imager to flash the MicroSD card with the latest verion of Raspberry Pi OS.

 From this point on there are 2 ways to configure the pi: **on the pi itself** by connecting the necessary peripherals (mouse, keyboard and screen) to it directly, or **using your pc to connect to it remotely**.
 If you plan to use the 1st option you can skip step 2 and proceed directly to step 3.